hannutt/DBoard/README.md

 Changing and displaying topics can be stopped by clicking the "Stop Changing" check box. - the checkbox has an onClick event handler that calls the clearInterval function.

+The user can move to changing topics by clicking on the topic.
+This is done using the jQuery click function.
+All topics are named topic + number id value.
+A jQuery function grabs and passes them to the scrollIntoView method.
+Method Scrolls to the topic selected by the user.

 ![alt text](DBoardApp/static/images/changing.png)